frothkoetter/telco_streaming_demo/readme.md

 * Route Events to a fraud topic
 * Convert raw events into JSON format and move to _json Topic
 * Move raw data to Cloud Storage
-* Continues Query, aggregations and Join static with stream
+* Continues Query, aggregations and join static data from Kudu with streaming events
-* Visualize the data in a map
+* Visualize the events in a map
 * Data Partitioning with with Iceberg and job management

 Requirement CDP PC DataHub Cluster: NIFI, KAFKA and FLINK and Kudu